 The Work Sharp Field Sharpener includes a coarse diamond plate, a fine diamond plate, a large ceramic rod, a small ceramic rod (which is good for working on serrated blades) and a leather strop, all in a small package.

 Spyderco’s Sharpmaker is one of the most popular small-sized sharpening devices (Sal Glesser, the company’s founder, started with sharpeners before making knives).
 It uses a base and various sets of ceramic and stone rods.

 Folding knives inevitably collect small bits of debris on the blade and in the pivot from use and storing in a pocket or elsewhere.
 This can prevent the knife from opening, closing or locking correctly and make for a potentially dangerous tool.
 The best way to keep a knife clean is to wipe it down after every use, but for the less-diligent, periodic cleanings will suffice.

 Note: Don’t take apart your knife — it might void the manufacturer’s warranty.

-Remove grime.
 Start by removing any visible bits of dirt or other detritus from the knife’s nooks and crannies, paying particular attention to the pivot and handle.
 Toothpicks are particularly good at this task.

-Wash the knife.
 Use warm water and mild dish soap to thoroughly wash the knife.
 You can submerge your knife but will have to be sure that it dries completely before lubricating and storing it again.
 Once wet, use a toothpick, Q-tip and toothbrush to collect leftover bits and scrub away dirt.

-Dry the knife.
 Dry the knife with a rag or better yet, compressed air (like the kind used to clean keyboards).
 Leave it out to air dry completely before lubing and storing.

 Keep It Lubed